 A Depredation Permit is required to trap nuisance game animals other than beaver, coyote, muskrat, nutria, opossum, raccoon, squirrel, and striped skunk outside of the trapping season.
 A Depredation Permit is required to shoot any nuisance wildlife at night.
 Landowners or their designees with Depredation Permits may use any trapping method legal for use in the fur-trapping season.
 Conibear or comparable body-gripping traps with jaw spreads of up to 10 inches may be used inside buildings.
 Cage-style live traps may be used.
 Traps set in the outdoors must be marked in accordance with Code 10.07.
 Firearms may be used at day or night if specifically approved by the Commission employee issuing the Depredation Permit.
 Depredation Permits may be obtained from Commission Wildlife Officers or Wildlife Biologists.
 Please contact your nearest regional office for more information.

-Live traps: Nuisance animals may also be removed by landowners (or their designees) at any time without a Depredation Permit with the use of live traps.
+Live traps: Nuisance animals, other than bear or alligator, may also be removed by landowners (or their designees) at any time without a Depredation Permit with the use of live traps.
 Trapping in towns must be in compliance with municipal ordinances.
 Live-trapped wildlife must be released unharmed outside the municipality’s boundaries within 24 hours.
 Live traps must have the trapper’s name and address or his vehicle operator ’s license number or the current vehicle license number registered to the trap user.

 AGFC Landowner Nuisance Wildlife Registry